You’ve likely found our page on bus accidents because you or a loved one have been hurt in one and you have questions such as:

 Many bus accident victims fail to seek legal assistance immediately because they feel that adding the stress of a legal complaint will be too much to deal with while juggling time away from work, the potential end of a career, and even ongoing medical treatments.
 The trouble is that a statute of limitations applies, meaning that a lawsuit must be filed within a certain period of time in order to be valid.

-In the Commonwealth of Pennsylvania the statue of limitations, or the limit to file a bus accident lawsuit/claim, is two years.
+In the Commonwealth of Pennsylvania the statute of limitations, or the limit to file a bus accident lawsuit/claim, is two years.
 If the two year period since the date of the incident elapses and no claim has been brought forth, it is nearly impossible to achieve any kind of compensation even in cases where the victim suffered life-altering injuries.

 Did you know that depending on the seating capacity that a bus can weigh between 25,000 and 36,000 pounds?
 When a vehicle that weighs this much is traveling at high speeds, any crash that occurs can result in catastrophic damage to both those inside and outside of the vehicle.